From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Ethics Statement

 \section{Ethics Statement}

 This research was conducted with strict adherence to ethical principles, prioritizing the privacy of human participants.
-Our study used a fully anonymized dataset from previous studies, for which informed consent was obtained during the initial data collection.
+Our study used a fully anonymized dataset from a previous study, which had been approved by the Institutional Review Boards of School of Psychological and Cognitive Sciences at Peking University and Faculty of Psychology at Beijing Normal University.
+In that original data collection, all participants provided informed consent online.
 No personally identifiable information was accessed or used at any stage of our research, ensuring the confidentiality of all 816 participants.